 Timeline: interest rates since the Brexit referendum

 As Brexit looms on the horizon, you might wonder how this unprecedented political event might affect the economy.
-While no one has a crystal ball, it can be helpful to look at what happened to the base rate during the past two years of Brexit votes and negotiations.
+While no one has a crystal ball, it can be helpful to look at what’s happened to the base rate over the past two years of Brexit votes and negotiations.